Wildflower Honey vs Buckwheat Honey

 Quick Answer

 Wildflower honey is a variable, moderately complex honey that changes with each harvest, while buckwheat is consistently bold and intensely dark.
 Wildflower is the more versatile option that works across many dishes.
-Buckwheat is the health powerhouse with superior antioxidants and proven cough-suppressing ability.
+Buckwheat is the health powerhouse with superior antioxidants and clinically demonstrated cough-suppressing ability.
 Your choice depends on whether you want versatility or intensity.

 At a Glance